 The Fox Hotel, South Brisbane: South Brisbane’s iconic pub is a great space to get a feed for a low fee.
 All pizzas at the Trocadero Long Bar and Dandy’s Rooftop are $9.90 each, but that price drops to $4 each during 12:00–2:00 pm Monday through to Saturday, 6:00–8:00 pm Monday through Thursday and all day on Sunday.
 Oh, and the Trocadero Long Bar also serves $5 burgers and chips from 6:00–8:00 pm Monday through Thursday, 12:00–2:00 pm on Thursday lunch and 12:00–4:00 pm on Saturdays.
 Just so you know.

-The Yiros Shop, various locations: As good as the pita-wrapped delights at The Yiros Shop are, the brand offers so much more.
-On Thursdays all locations offer a lunch deal including a small meat and salad or loaded chips and a can of drink for $10.
-That’s not all – on Tuesdays you can take advantage of the Tight Greek Tuesday deal, which includes a yiros and a can of drink for $10.
+The Yiros Shop, various locations: The iconic Greek street-food icon is the perfect grab-and-go option, and The Yiros Shop has got a great incentive to stop by.
+On Tuesdays you can take advantage of the Tight Greek Tuesday deal, which includes a yiros and a can of drink for $11.
 Bargain!

 Mrs Luu’s Vietnamese Canteen, various locations: $8 for a banh mi is nothing to sniff at, especially when it is filled with Vietnamese porchetta, barbecue pork or pan-fried tofu.

-Tippler’s Tap, South Bank: Honestly we could populate a list this long with Taco Tuesday deals, but we’re going to stick with the best.
-Every Tuesday Tippler’s Tap offers $2 tacos from 5:00 pm, which so mind-bogglingly amazing that we’ve made the bar our unofficial home.
+Tippler’s Tap, South Bank and Fortitude Valley: Honestly we could populate a list this long with Taco Tuesday deals, but we’re going to stick with the best.
+Every Tuesday Tippler’s Tap offers $2 tacos from 5:00 pm ($3 per vegan taco), which is so mind-bogglingly amazing that we’ve made the bar our unofficial home.

 The Vietnamese, Fortitude Valley: Dining in or takeaway – $10 for a filling rice vermicelli salad is undeniable value, and don’t even get us started on the gargantuan bowls of pho, which are also $10.
 Hoo boy – it’s a delight.